bhk/rio/concepts.md

 usage.
 If we accumulate prior results indefinitely, we run out of resources.
 We can associate the memoization cache with a [reactive programming](#reactive-programming) graph node -- visible to the EC, not the code it hosts.
-Node "liveness" will control the lifetime of the memozation cache.
+Node "liveness" will control the lifetime of the memoization cache.
 Together with [deterministic garbage collection ](#deterministic-garbage-collection) this can ensure proper cleanup.
 [This works for results accumulated over multiple reactive evaluation cycles;
-within any one evaluation cycles, all memoized results would accumulate, but I dont think this is the problematic case.]
+within any one evaluation cycles, all memoized results would accumulate, but I don't think this is the problematic case.]

 ## Syntactic Resiliency